TeamCatamaran/firebase-rest-api/README.md

 This repository is a typescript project that adds a rest API for firestore.

-In order to create an app with Firebase please access the [Firebase Console](https://console.firebase.google.com/).
-When configuring your local firebase codebase, make sure you select typescript as your language, not javascript.

-In order to learn about the Firebase Admin SDK please access [Firebase Documentation](https://firebase.google.com/docs/reference/admin).

 This project is a boilerplate of the `functions` folder for the API endpoints.

 The `postman_collection.json` file is a postman collection that has example calls that you can run.
 It is available for import here: https://raw.githubusercontent.com/phess101/firebase-rest-api/main/postman_collection.json